Fuyuki0312/Comparing-models-in-handwritten-digits-classification/README.md

 ├── 7/
 ├── 8/
 └── 9/
-- If you only want to use the models for inference, you can import model from `model.py` with weights loaded from `ModelDetectingNumber.pth`.
+- If you want to use the models only for inference, you can import the models from `model.py` with weights loaded from `ModelDetectingNumber.pth`.
-- Beisdes, `PlotConfusionMatrix.py` can be used to plot confusion matrix for current model with weights loaded from `ModelDetectingNumber.pth`.
+- Beisdes, `PlotConfusionMatrix.py` can be used to plot confusion matrix for the current model with weights loaded from `ModelDetectingNumber.pth`.

 ## Limitation
 - The models usually give right predictions only when the background color of input images is white because the models were trained primarily on numerical images with white backgrounds.